Elysium Healthcare: Facilities

 It opened the 75 bed Wellesley Hospital at Chelston near Wellington, Somerset in 2017.
 It cost £20 million to build and will provide medium and low-secure treatment rehabilitation for patients with a broad range of mental health problems.
 Up to 75 beds at the hospital will be commissioned by NHS England in collaboration with Devon Partnership NHS Trust.
 The site was previously managed by Partnerships in Care.
 Elysium Healthcare has taken over ten of their sites.

 It bought Badby Park Ltd in April 2017.

 It bought up Crossley Manor School in Rainhill from Raphael Healthcare in 2017 and later acquired specialist learning disability and mental health provider Lighthouse Healthcare, based in Derbyshire.
 Its acquisition of London Care Partnership (Supported Living) Limited in July 2018 brought it to more than 60 homes.

-In October 2019 it acquired Chalkdown House in Swindon from the Disabilities Trust.
+In October 2019 it acquired Chalkdown House in Swindon from Brainkind.
 This is a 20-bed, neurobehavioural site for people with a non-progressive acquired brain injury.